Hammer/Weight

 - Make sure that the landing area will not create unusual bounces or ricochets.

-- don't allow anything foreign in the sector that may cause a bounce (i.e. markers)
+- donʹt allow anything foreign in the sector that may cause a bounce (i.e. markers)

-- large stones can be a problem as well, especially with the smaller
+- large stones can be a problem as well, especially with the smaller hammers (5K and under)

-- make officials, workers and others aware of wet grass that will cause the
+- make officials, workers and others aware of wet grass that will cause the hammer to skid

 - very hard ground can cause the hammer to bounce

-- Inspect the cage and netting at least once per week, and as needed if the implement comes in contact
+- Inspect the cage and netting at least once per week, and as needed if the implement comes in contact with the cage or its supports

-- Net cages are preferable to "cyclone fence" cages, since the netting will absorb much of the energy of the implement.
+- Net cages are preferable to ʺcyclone fenceʺ cages, since the netting will absorb much of the energy of the implement.

 - In the hammer, a double layer net cage, with the layers at least 2 feet apart, allows for greater energy dissipation.